EliteAvocado/iflog-lang/README.md

 The JARs for any third party library should be added under [vendor](./IFLog/vendor).

 The project uses the 3rd-party library [picocli](https://picocli.info/) for the processing of command line arguments.
-The full source is included in the file CommandLine.java.
+The full source is included in the file [src/CommandLine.java](./IFLog/src/CommandLine.java).

 Additionally IFLog uses [ANTLR](https://www.antlr.org/) for the lexing and parsing.